Dotron-Development/AntiSpamTelegramBot/src/bot/TelegramAntiSpamBot.OpenAI/Instructions/SpamDetectionInstructions.md

 - Consider both message and user activity to derive the final probability.
 - Handle edge cases, such as missing fields or unexpected input formats, gracefully.
 - If input format is invalid, DO NOT ANALYZE content and specify the reason why, return `{"Error": "Unable to analyze the content", "Reason": <reason>}`
-- DO NOT use markdown for JSON output
+- DO NOT use markdown or quotes for output.
+Return pure JSON.